sandro-pasquali/sheit/README.md

 # Usage

-You're going to use your service account credentials to connect to a Google Sheet, and subscribe to change events:
+You're going to use your service account credentials to authenticate and connect to a Google Sheet, and then subscribe to change events:

-'use strict';

 ```
-require('../lib')({
+require('sheit')({
-    auth: require(`../auth/service.json`),
+    auth: require(`/path/to/service_creds.json`),
     sheetId: 'MNpDU9sY-9BVKlIs',
     emailField: 'assigned',
     descriptionField: 'hed',